-The breakfast is buffet style, and offers anything from fresh-baked pastries, muesli with yoghurt, fresh fruit, cheese and bacon twists, and obviously your choice of coffee, cause how can a day start without coffee?
+The breakfast is buffet style, and offers anything from fresh-baked pastries, muesli with yogurt, fresh fruit, cheese and bacon twists, and obviously, your choice of coffee, cause how can a day start without coffee?

 Rates at Point A Hotel London Shoreditch start at £44 a night in a standard room.

 Time to pack for London?
 Take note of this packing list so you won’t forget any essentials.

 • Raincoat – Raincoat is a must when you visit London.
 The city is extremely notorious for its rain so make sure you do not leave for London without one.